fabrizio-granelli/SDN-Slice-Setup-Optimization/simulations/scenario_3.md

 In this case, there are still the same two clients that are generating traffic, hence a new congestion is created on the downlink between core switch c11 and pod 1.
 This time, the flow scheduler finds an available path through core switch c21, traffic is re-routed, and the congestions are considered solved.

 This scenario exposes the weaknesses of the simplified method used to estimate flows and detect congestions, and the flow scheduling algorithm.
+Indeed, after the optimization, the scenario has actually been made worse, with a new congested uplink.

 ```
 Before migration: